ryuunoakaihitomi/rebootmenu/app/src/main/res/raw/help.md

 The following references are the legal statements of the statistics SDK used in this app.

+In some environments, the launcher shortcut may not work after an app update.
+Just delete and re-add it.

 > [Privacy and Security in Firebase](https://firebase.google.com/support/privacy)
 >
 > [Visual Studio App Center Security and Compliance](https://docs.microsoft.com/en-us/appcenter/general/app-center-security)